 More than 27 million passengers travel through BWI Thurgood Marshall Airport every year.
-The goal of the Maryland Department of Transportation’s Maryland Aviation Administration is to ensure that each of our customers is provided a safe travel environment.
+The goal of the Maryland Aviation Administration is to ensure that each of our passengers is provided a safe travel environment.

 Here are some tips to assist you while traveling:

 - Arrive 2 hours early (3 hours for international travel).
 This will allow you sufficient time should there be an issue anywhere along the way between your vehicle to your gate.

 - Arriving on time or early means you don’t have to run for your flight.
 This helps prevent an accidental slip, trip or fall.

 - Stay alert and watch your bags and belongings.

 - Don’t let anyone but uniformed airline personnel handle your bags.